 While all of us are not blessed with the talents of these individuals, we all have talents.

-While It may take a little imagination to find them after you have retired from directing all your talents toward one field, and you may have to compromise if you are faced with a limited situation, but we need you - don't retire.
+It may take a little imagination to find them after you have retired from directing all your talents toward one field, and you may have to compromise if you are faced with a limited situation, but we need you - don't retire.
 If the young forget you are there, maybe you haven't reminded them.

-In my last quote of wise Cicero, he was probably rapping the knuckles of the young for discounting the experience of the old, in a later statement, he reminds those of years:
+In my last quote of wise Cicero, he was probably rapping the knuckles of the young for discounting the experience of the old; in a later statement he reminds the "old timers" of his day:

-"Age will only be respected if it fights for itself, maintains its own rights, avoids dependence, and asserts control over its own sphere as long as life last."
+"Age will only be respected if it fights for itself, maintains its own rights, avoids dependence, and asserts control over its own sphere as long as life lasts."